kuiperzone/Yaal/README.md

     var opts = new FileSinkOptions();
     opts.DirectoryPattern = "{DOCDIR}/Logs/{ASM}";
     opts.FilePattern = "{APP}-{PID}-{THD}-{[yyyyMMddTHHmmss]}.{PAG}.log";

     Logger.Global.AddSink(new FileSink(opts));

-Above will cause a logging directory to be created under the user home directory.
+The above will cause a logging directory to be created under the user home directory.
 Each log file will be named after the application, PID, thread name (or ID), date-time, and a "page" counter.
 If "{THD}" is omitted, logging output from different threads will be written to the same file.

 ## More Sinks ##